alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * [33] **Level**: This is the *real* level value (as opposed to the box level [3]).
 It ranges from 0 to 255, although levels 0, 1 and levels above 100 can only be reached through glitches ('member missingNo?):
   * A pokemon should have enough experience points ([14:16]) to reach its level, otherwise it won't level up until it does: A level 99 pokemon with 0 experience will have to grind the same amount of experience as a level 1 pokemon to reach level 100!
 * [34:35], [36:37], [38:39], [40:41], [42:43]: **Stat Values** for Health (i.e. maximum health), Attack, Defense, Speed, Special.
 They can be anywhere between 0 and 65535, however their **real value** is calculated using the pokemon's base stats (hardcoded), level, EVs and IVs: [Bulbapedia -> Stat (Generations I and II)](https://bulbapedia.bulbagarden.net/wiki/Stat#Generations_I_and_II)
-  * Once the pokemon is stored and then withrawn from a PC box, its stats will be recalculated, overriding any previous value.
+  * Once the pokemon is stored and then withdrawn from a PC box, its stats will be recalculated, overridding any previous value.
 Pokemon Stadium will also recalculate stats when registering pokemon into a team.
   * It's better to modify EVs and IVs to obtain higher (and valid!) stats.

 <br><br>